saebyn/django-flag/README.md

 ### More template filters

-*django-flag* provides 3 more filters to use in your application :
+*django-flag* provides 3 more simple filters to use in your application :

 * `{{ an_object|can_be_flagged_by:request.user }}` Will return *True* or *False* depending if the user can flag this object or not, regarding all the flag settings
 * `{{ an_object|flag_count }}` : Will return the number of flag for this object